-Mike Hart is a partner in the law firm of Taylor Porter.
-Mr. Hart joined the firm in 1984 upon his graduation from Louisiana State University Paul M. Hebert Law Center.
-Mr. Hart received his Bachelor of Science from the United States Military Academy in 1975 with a concentration in Mechanical Engineering.
+Mike earned his J.D. from Louisiana State University Paul M. Hebert Law Center.
+He received his Bachelor of Science from the United States Military Academy in 1975 with a concentration in Mechanical Engineering.

-Before entering law school, Mr. Hart served on active duty in the U.S. Army for six years.
-After graduation from West Point, and completion of the Airborne, Ranger, and Field Artillery Officer Basic Courses, he served as a Reconnaissance Officer and Battery Executive Officer with the 11th Armored Cavalry Regiment in its border patrol mission on the border with East Germany.
+After graduation from West Point and completion of the Airborne, Ranger, and Field Artillery Officer Basic Courses, Mike served with the 11th Armored Cavalry Regiment in its border patrol mission on the border with East Germany as a Reconnaissance Officer and as a field artillery Battery Executive Officer.
 After returning to the United States, he commanded a self-propelled field artillery battery in the 5th Infantry Division (Mechanized).

-Mr. Hart is a licensed pilot.
-He has actively supported the Istrouma Council of the Boy Scouts of America and served in leadership positions ranging from Den Leader to Vice-President, and Chairman of the Camping Committee at the Council level.
-He served Louisiana as the USMA Admissions Representative for over fifteen years and helped over thirty young men and women from the Baton Rouge area gain admission to West Point.
-His other hobbies include golf, travel, reading, and hunting.
+In the community, Mike has actively supported the Istrouma Council of the Boy Scouts of America and served in leadership positions ranging from Den Leader to Council Vice-President, and as Chairman of the Camping Committee at the Council level.
+He served Louisiana as the state’s West Point Admissions Representative for more than 15 years and helped more than 30 young men and women from Baton Rouge and southeastern Louisiana gain admission to West Point.

 In his spare time, Mike enjoys playing golf, traveling, reading, and hunting.